isomerpages/csc-corp/pages/faq.md

 <h4>Registering Your Officers for Programmes</h4>

-<p id="individual-bulk" class="mini-header">Individual or bulk Upload</p>

-<p>Click the top left menu icon in CSC LEARN platform, select the building icon, then choose <b>“Applications”</b> and click <b>“New Applications”</b> in the top right corner. </p>
+<p id="individual-bulk" class="mini-header">How do I register my officers for CSC's programmes?</p>

-<p>You can submit applications in two ways: </p>
+<p>You can submit applications in two ways on the <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>, Individual or Bulk Upload: </p>

 <p>For individual application, click <b>“Add Application”</b> on the left side of the page.
 Select your preferred class session and click <b>“Next”</b>.
 Choose your learner(s), click <b>“Next”</b>, then select your billing contact and click <b>“Confirm”</b>.
 Review all information on the registration summary page and click <b>“Confirm”</b> to complete your submission.</p>

 <p> For Bulk Upload, click <b>“Bulk Upload”</b> on the right side of the page.
 Download and fill in the template, then upload your completed file.
 Please ensure that you have entered your officers’ email addresses correctly as all subsequent communications would be sent to the listed email addresses directly.
 Incorrect emails may result in officers not receiving their Programme Placement Letters and Welcome emails.</p>

-<p class="mini-header">Registration closing dates</p>
+<p class="mini-header">When is the closing date for registration?</p>

 <p>Registration normally closes 5 working days before the start date, unless otherwise stated.
 If your officer chooses to apply just before the closing date, you may need to submit the application directly on their behalf to avoid unsuccessful registration. </p>

-<p class="mini-header" id="review">Reviewing your officer’s application</p>
+<p class="mini-header" id="review">What is the review and approval process?</p>

-<p>When your officer register for a programme, you have up to 3 working days to review and approve the application.
+<p>When your officer register for a programme, you have up to 3 working days to review and approve the application in the <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>.
 Once you’ve approved it, your officer will be notified via the CSC LEARN platform and email.
 However, if you register on an officer’s behalf, there is no review or approval required.</p>

-<p class="mini-header">Unable to review registrations in time</p>
+<p class="mini-header">What happens when I do not review registrations in time?</p>

 <p>Any registration request not approved after the 3 working day period will lapse and cannot be reactivated.
 Your officer will need to submit a new application.
 Please review your officer's registration promptly to ensure timely enrolment in programmes.
-Check your <b>“My Tasks”</b> dashboard regularly and review pending applications as quickly as possible.</p>
+Check your <b>“My Tasks”</b> dashboard on the CSC LEARN platform regularly and review pending applications as quickly as possible.</p>

-<p class="mini-header" id="covering-training">How to set “Covering Training Coordinator (TC)”</p>
+<p class="mini-header" id="covering-training">How to set “Covering Training Coordinator (TC)”?</p>

-<p>On the CSC LEARN platform, click the profile icon in the top right and select <b>“My Profile”</b>.
+<p>On the <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>, click the profile icon in the top right and select <b>“My Profile”</b>.
 Then click the <b>“Work”</b> tab on the left sidebar.
 You can assign up to three covering TCs for your organisation.</p>

-<p class="mini-header">Registration status</p>
+<p class="mini-header">How do I check registration status?</p>

 <p>We will email the officer and you about the registration status 2 to 3 weeks before the programme starts.
 If registration is successful:</p>